GrumpyOldTroll/ietf-dorms-cluster/draft-ietf-mboned-dorms.md

 ## CORS considerations {#security-cors}

-As described in {{cors-considerations}}, it's RECOMMENDED that DORMS servers provide appropriate restrictions to ensure only authorized web pages access metadata for their (S,G)s from the widely deployed base of secure browsers that use the CORS protocol according to {{whatwg-fetch}}.
+As described in {{cors-considerations}}, it is RECOMMENDED that DORMS servers provide appropriate restrictions to ensure only authorized web pages access metadata for their (S,G)s from the widely deployed base of secure browsers that use the CORS protocol according to {{whatwg-fetch}}.

 Providing '\*' for the allowed origins exposes the DORMS-based metadata to access by scripts in all web pages, which opens the possibility of certain kinds of attacks against networks where browsers have support for joining multicast (S,G)s.